oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_path_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Flag to determine if files should be retrived recursively. false by default</div>
+                                            <div>Flag to determine if files must be retrived recursively.
+Flag is False by default.</div>
                                                         </td>
             </tr>
                                 <tr>